Cartoon gears and neon rolling marbles rolling through a track

 Bekah Whittle // Director, Field Services // GitHub

-In this guide, you will learn how to:
+In this guide, you will learn:

 Actions runner groups are a way to 'set it and forget it,' and allow your team to concentrate on other high-priority tasks.
 Runner groups have substantially eased the complexities of managing access to runners and they offer the flexibility to reallocate resources as your project needs evolve.
 They let you define which users, repositories, and projects have access to runners in specialized network contexts, like different Azure tenants.